lumenlearning/OpenAssessments/README.md

 -  name         Name the account anything you'd like
 -  lti_key      A unique key for the LTI application you are building.
 This will be provided to Canvas
 -  lti_secret   The shared secret for your LTI application.
 This will be provided to Canvas and will be used to sign the LTI request.
-Generate this value using `rake secret`
+Generate this value using `rake secret`.
+Alternatively if you leave this field empty an LTI secret will be automatically generated for the account.
 -  canvas_uri   The URI of the Canvas institution to be associated with a specific account.

 ###Request a Canvas Developer Key